 Attend the Carnaval de Québec (Quebec Winter Carnival)

-In 2015, the winter carnival kicks off on January 30th and lasts until February 15th.
-What you’ll find is sleigh races, canoe races, snow sculptures, nightlife, fireworks and loads of family activities.
+In 2017, the winter carnival kicks off on January 26th and lasts until February 11th.
+What you’ll find are sleigh races, canoe races, snow sculptures, nightlife, fireworks and loads of family activities.
 I have yet to go but would love to one year.
 Go meet Bonhomme Carnaval, a 400 pound, 7 foot tall giant snowman – the official mascot of the carnaval and holder of the keys to the city.

 Keen skiers should also know that Mont.
 Ste.
 Anne is only 40 minutes away.
 Look for superb downhill skiing with stupendous views and some of the best cross-country skiing in Canada.
 On the way to the hill and just 20 minutes from downtown, you’ll drive past 83 meter high Montmorency Falls – a particularly beautiful site at night.
 If you choose to stop, you can explore the area around the falls via a cable car – and it’s also possible to climb stairs to the top of the falls.